pinecone-io/sample-apps/namespace-notes/README.md

 **Requires Node version 20+**

-To start the project you will need two separate terminal instances, one to run the client and one for the server.
+To start the project, you will need two separate terminal instances, one for running the client and one for the server.

 #### Client setup

-From the project root directory, run the following comand.
+From the project root directory, run the following command.
 ```bash
 cd client && npm install
 ```